 March 7 and 8 –

-Understanding the Digestive System: how the digestive system works, components of digestive system, enzymes, food sensitivities, dietary approaches, parasites, herbs and nutrients, lifestyle support.
-Understanding tissue types.
+Understanding the Digestive System: how digestion works – components of the digestive system, the role of enzymes, food sensitivities, dietary approaches, parasites, herbs and nutrients, and lifestyle support.
 Common herbal properties and actions.
 Tea tasting and/or plant walk.
-Hands-on: how to make a tincture.
+Hands-on: how to make a tincture using the Folk Method.

 April 4 and 5 –

-Understanding the Immune System: how immunity works, components, actions, types of defense systems, inflammation, immunization, autoimmunity, herbs and nutrients, lifestyle support.
+Understanding the Immune System: how immunity works – components of the immune system, types of defense systems, inflammation, immunization, autoimmunity, herbs and nutrients, lifestyle support.
 Colds and flu, allergies.
 Tea tasting or plant walk.
-Present herb reports.
 Hands-on: the Southern decoction.